jgato/jgato/random_docs/rhacm_observability.md

 ![](assets/rhacm_observability_20240509111110717.png)

-We can browse any of the Prometheous (from the Cluster Monitoring Operator) alert rule per spoke.
+We can browse any of the Prometheus (from the Cluster Monitoring Operator) alert rule per spoke.
 For example, all the alerts in the hub sno4:

 ![](assets/rhacm_observability_20240509154535606.png)